hedmana/expenses/README.md

 ![Alt Text](gifs/expenses.gif)

-## Build Instructions
+## Build Instructions (Demo)
-In the terminal, execute the following commands:
+In the terminal, navigate to the project root directory and execute the following commands:

 ```
 npm install